 As you might know, Amazon Fire TV Stick uses Fire OS.
 That is a cut-down version of Android OS.
 And, for security reasons, selected Apps are allowed in Amazon Store.
 But, by Sideload Apps on Fire TV, you can enjoy unlimited content.
 In FireStick on YouTube, it’s easy to switch video quality.
 But, we can’t deny that Amazon’s streaming device is quite the bandwidth hog if you watch content on Prime Video, Netflix, and other apps regularly.
 And, If you don’t have an unlimited Internet Plan.
 Then, you should reduce the streaming device’s data usage.
 In this article, I”ll tell you a few ways to reduce Fire TV Stick data usage.

 Because, if you own a capped internet plan, then there’s a limit to how much content you can stream.
 So, it would be better if you control data usage before you reach to data cap limit.
-For instance, streaming an hour of UHD content on Fire TV Stick 4K consume approx 6GB on Netflix and Prime Video.
-Similarly, streaming HD Content consumes 3.5GB data/hour.
+For instance, streaming an hour of UHD content on Fire TV Stick 4K consumes approx 6GB on Netflix and Prime Video.
+Similarly, streaming HD Content consumes 3.5GB of data/hour.
 And, Good video quality consumes approx 900MB – 1.5GB of data/hour.
-Apart from streaming quality, video autoplay, and app auto-update also does impact data consumption.
+Apart from streaming quality, video autoplay, and app auto-update also do impact data consumption.

 Reduce Fire TV Stick Data Usage

 Disable Video Autoplay of Featured Content.

 As soon as you turn on Fire TV Stick, on the homepage, trailers of Prime movies/TV series start playing automatically.
 Video Autoplay feature helps to get a preview of the movie or TV Show.
 But, if you’re on a capped internet plan, it eventually adds up to consuming a lot of unnecessary bandwidth.
 This feature is similar to Netflix App’s Autoplay preview feature.